List of former Universal Islands of Adventure attractions: Mat Hoffman's Aggro Circus

-Poseidon's Fury
+Poseidon's Fury: Escape from the Lost City

-Poseidon's Fury was a special effects walk-through attraction located in the Lost City section of The Lost Continent area.
+Poseidon's Fury: Escape from the Lost City was a special effects walk-through attraction located in the Lost City section of The Lost Continent area.
 When the attraction opened with the park in 1999, it originally had a different storyline.
 In the first version, an old tour guide known as The Keeper wove a tale about the great lost city of Atlantis and an epic battle between Zeus and Poseidon (voiced by Jeremy Irons).
 The Keeper led guests to the Temple of Poseidon, where the evil god appeared and welcomed guests to their new permanent home.
 The Keeper revealed himself to be Zeus in disguise and, after an effects-laden battle, defeated Poseidon before transporting guests back to the chamber in which the show had started.
 The battle used water projection screens, fire and water effects, and high-speed set-changing technology.

 In 2001, based on guest polling data, Universal decided to revise the attraction story.
 In the second version, guests would meet Taylor, a nerdy archaeologist, who guided them through the attraction, albeit slightly differently.
 Upon reaching the lost city, the party is captured by Darkenon, a new evil god-like being.
 Fortunately, Poseidon, a benevolent god in this version, comes to the guests' rescue, thanks to Taylor's assistance and defeats Darkenon.
 While the attraction's plot has changed, its arsenal of special effects had remained intact.

 The attraction closed on May 10, 2023, and a replacement has not yet been announced.